adamcichy/SwiftySound/README.md

 ```swift
 Sound.category = .ambient
 ```
 This changes the category of the underlying shared `AVAudioSession` instance.
 The default value is `SoundCategory.ambient`.
+Due to `AVAudioSession` architecture, this property is not available on macOS.

 #####Creating instances of `Sound` class
 You can also create an instance of a Sound class and store it somewhere in your app.